Kitura/BlueSSLService/README.md

 * macOS 10.11.6 (*El Capitan*) or higher
 * Xcode Version 8.2 (8C38) or higher using one of the above toolchains (*Recommended*)
-* Secure Transport is provided by macOS.
+* Secure Transport is provided by macOS

 ### Linux